AAPS Update April 16th

 Ann Arbor Public Schools

-The Ann Arbor Public Schools continue to distribute food on Mondays and Thursdays.
-These distributions now include dinner bowls.
+The Ann Arbor Public Schools has shifted food distribution to Wednesdays.
+The distributions will provide food for seven days.
 Full details on the food distribution program, including distribution times and locations, are available here.

 AAPS COVID Metrics Dashboard Update

 This week’s update of Washtenaw County’s COVID cases and where that places AAPS according to the current CDC guidelines is available here.

 AAPS Breaches of Racial Equity and Title IX Concerns Hotline

 The AAPS encourages individuals who wish to share concerns or experiences, racist attitudes and practices in relation to the Pioneer High School Investigation, or other AAPS schools, to contact Bonnie Mayfield or Jill Wheaton at PioneerHighSchoolInvestigation@dykema.com.
 More information and the AAPS Breaches of Racial Equity and Title IX Concerns hotline here.

 Families will need to order student lunches using the new AAPS Online Student Lunch Ordering system.
 For the rest of this school year, families will not be charged for breakfast or lunch but must register for the program in order for your student to receive a free lunch on their hybrid in-school learning day.
 Questions?
 Contact AAPS Food Service at 734-994-2265.